- Municipal Court

-Trial Setting and Procedure
+Trial Setting & Procedure

 If a case is set for trial, both the city and the defendant are entitled to subpoena witnesses.
 If the defendant wishes to have a subpoena issued, the defendant and or defense attorney must submit a subpoena request form to the court at least 14 days in advance of the trial date.

-Alabama law requires that all trial in municipal court be handled by a judge, not a jury.
+Alabama law requires that all trials in municipal court be handled by a judge, not a jury.
 However, if you are found guilty and wish to appeal the decision you may request a jury trial in circuit court.

 - The case is called before the judge.

 - The defendant is informed of his/her charges.